elicia4/linux_notes/commands/uptime.md

 uptime -p
 ```

-To see since when the system has been up:
+To see when the system was started:

 ```bash
 uptime -s